 One of the best tourist attractions and date spots in Seoul is Namsan Tower and the Locks of Love.
-Namsan Tower or more commonly called N Seoul Tower marks the highest point in Seoul.
+Namsan Tower or N Seoul Tower marks the highest point in Seoul.
 It is located at the peak of Namsan Mountain.
 It’s where locals and tourists go to for a breathtaking 360-degree panoramic view of the city.

-When I visited Namsan Tower in the morning, it was not as crowded as I had expected it to be.
+I visited in the morning and it was not as crowded as I had expected it to be.
 I read the reviews about the place and saw some pictures of it online and for some reason, it looked like it was always jampacked with people.
-I eventually figured out why – it’s because visitors flock the place in the afternoon so they could catch the sunset.
+I eventually figured out why.
+It’s because visitors flock the tower in the afternoon to catch the sunset.

 N Seoul Tower is open 365 days a year.
 However, opening hours may change depending on weather conditions and operating schedule.